Stranger to Stranger: Composition

 Andy Greene of Rolling Stone dubbed Stranger to Stranger an "experimental album heavy on echo and rhythm that fuses electronic beats with African woodwind instruments, Peruvian drums, a gospel music quartet, horns and synthesizers."
 The album makes use of custom-made instruments, such as the Cloud-Chamber Bowls and the Chromelodeon, which were created by music theorist Harry Partch in the mid-twentieth century.
 Simon briefly moved the sessions to Montclair State University, where the instruments are stored, in 2013 in order to employ them on the album.
 "Parch said there were 43 tones to an octave and not 12," Simon remarked in Rolling Stone.
 "He had a totally different approach to what music is and had to build his own instruments so he could compose on a microtonal scale.
 That microtonal thinking pervades this album."

 "The Werewolf" centers around a werewolf, also an angel of death, who is looking for victims.
 The song's origins came from Simon and his band experimenting with slowing down the tempo of a recording they made of the Peruvian percussion instrument Cajón, the Indian instrument gopichand, and hand claps.
 "Wristband" creates a narrative around a rock musician unable to gain entry into his own concert because he lacks the wristband required.
 "The Riverbank" was inspired by a teacher that Simon personally knew who was killed in the Sandy Hook Elementary School shooting in December 2012.
 It also takes root in a visit Simon made to wounded veterans at Walter Reed Hospital.
 "Proof of Love" and "In the Garden of Edie", meanwhile, stand as tributes to Simon's wife, musician Edie Brickell.
 The album also has continuity, with characters reappearing in songs.
 "The idea of finishing one song and having the character appear in another song appeals to me.
 I don't see why characters shouldn't appear more than once," said Simon.
 The instrumentals "The Clock" and "In the Garden of Edie" function as interludes, designed to give listeners "space."
 The two tracks were originally composed for John Patrick Shanley's play Prodigal Son, but went unused.

 Release

 Stranger to Stranger was first announced when Simon announced his tour dates in February 2016.
 It was officially announced with the lead single "Wristband" premiering online on April 7, 2016.
-The cover art for the album was taken from a portrait of Simon painted by artist Chuck Close.